-New Mexico Masters Programs in Public Relations & Advertising (MA, MS, MBA)
+Masters Programs in Public Relations & Advertising (MA, MS, MBA) in New Mexico

 Masters in Public Relations programs are designed for students who intend on pursuing a career in the broad field of public relations and communications.
 Master degree programs in public relations teach students how to meet client needs through effective communications, media relations and marketing campaigns.

 Many graduate programs combine public relations and advertising however there are also master programs that specialize in Digital Marketing and Advertising.

 Types of Public Relations & Advertising Masters Programs near New Mexico

 The two main types of master degree programs for Public Relations include; a Master of Arts and a Master of Science.
 Each specializing in a concentrated area of communications.
 Students in Public Relations Masters degree programs study the connections between public relations, media, and public opinion.
 It is likely that these programs will also explore the processes involved between managing the various forms of communications, such as advertising, between organizations, groups and individuals.

 - MA in Public Relations

 - MS in Digital Marketing and Advertising